Weakly Supervised 3D Object Detection with Multi-Stage Generalization: Related Work

 \subsection{Detecting 3D Objects without 3D Labels}

-Since the 3D object detection task makes great progress in the past few years, many researchers begin to explore using fewer 3D labels or even without 3D labels to train a 3D object detector.
-For LiDAR-based 3D object segmentation, clustering-based methods~\cite{triebel2010segmentation,campello2013density,nunes2022unsupervised} are the mainstream methods.
-LSMOL~\cite{wang20224d} and Najibi et al.~\cite{najibi2022motion} combine image and LiDAR to segment 2D and 3D objects.
+Since the 3D object detection task made great progress in the past few years, many researchers have begun to explore using fewer 3D labels or even without 3D labels to train a 3D object detector.
+For LiDAR-based 3D object segmentation, clustering-based methods~\citep{triebel2010segmentation,campello2013density,nunes2022unsupervised} are the mainstream methods.
+LSMOL~\citep{wang20224d} and \citet{najibi2022motion} combine image and LiDAR to segment 2D and 3D objects.
 However, only class-agnostic segmentation can be achieved in these methods.
-MODEST~\cite{you2022learning} is an unsupervised 3D mobile object detection method to predict 3D bounding box.
+MODEST~\citep{you2022learning} is an unsupervised 3D mobile object detection method to predict 3D bounding box.
 Its key idea is that mobile objects are ephemeral members of a scene.
-For image-based 3D object detection, SDFLabel~\cite{zakharov2020autolabeling} is a pioneer work that can auto-label the 3D bounding boxes from a pre-trained 2D detector and the corresponding LiDAR data by recovering the object shape with signed distance fields (SDF).
-WeakM3D~\cite{peng2022weakm3d} is also a weakly supervised method and needs additional LiDAR data.
-Yang et al.~\cite{yang2022towards} first explore the image-only weakly supervised without LiDAR.
+For image-based 3D object detection, SDFLabel~\citep{zakharov2020autolabeling} is a pioneer work that can auto-label the 3D bounding boxes from a pre-trained 2D detector and the corresponding LiDAR data by recovering the object shape with signed distance fields (SDF).
+WeakM3D~\citep{peng2022weakm3d} is also a weakly supervised method and needs additional LiDAR data. \citet{yang2022towards} first explore the image-only weakly supervision without LiDAR.
 However, box size and orientation cannot be estimated in this method and can only be learned by ground truth in the semi-supervised setting.
-Unlike the above works, our \methodname{} \emph{only uses images} without LiDAR as an auxiliary modality and can estimate 3D \emph{bounding boxes} including center position, box size, and the orientation.
+Unlike the above works, our \methodname{} \emph{only uses images} without LiDAR as an auxiliary modality and can estimate 3D \emph{bounding boxes} including center position, box size, and orientation.
+Besides, there are some weakly supervised methods~\citep{yang2021dsc,li2022ws} designed for the 6DoF pose estimation task.
+However, these two tasks encounter distinct challenges.
+In 6DoF pose estimation, the models learn the rotation and translation of specific objects on the table or near the camera.
+The primary challenge in 3D object detection is accurately estimating the depth and pose of objects in distant and heavily occluded scenes.
+So there are significant differences in methodology and experimental details between 6DoF pose estimation and 3D object detection.
+Moreover, in our setting, we do not require additional 3D models (class-aware CAD models) as prior knowledge, which is the common practice in 6DoF pose estimation.